SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 - still no variables in the delay fields, but you can now use [Wait for Timeout]({{ "/commands/wait#waitfortimeout" | relative_url }}) command to add variable delays between your commands

 ##### Other Changes
-- SAMMI can automatically update Receiver, SAMMI Deck and Bridge for you when there's a new version available.
+- SAMMI can automatically update SAMMI Core, SAMMI Deck and Bridge for you when there's a new version available.
 Just click on Settings-Check for updates.
+- you can trigger buttons directly from command edit screen
 - added support for **multiple OBS connections** (you can select a specific OBS to use for your commands or triggers)
 - you can minimize SAMMI to tray
 - ability to scale the SAMMI's UI
 - you can disable an entire deck
 - your deck can have a background image
 - buttons can be freely resized to any dimension and placed outside of the grid
-- added quick shortcuts for buttons:
+- added lots of new shortcuts for buttons and commands
-    - double tap on a button to open the command window
-    - Shift + double tap brings up Button Appearance menu
-    - CTRL + double tap brings up Triggers menu
-    - ALT + double tap brings up Button Settings menu
 - as an extension maker, you can encrypt your deck and choose which buttons to lock (users will not be able to copy them or open closed command blocks, but they can still modify or delete them).